 The Bolder, the Better

 Some green teas, such as Gunpowder green tea, can benefit from a little sugar.
-However, white teas, oolong teas, pu-erh teas, and most green teas are rarely enhanced with sugar.
+White teas, oolong teas, pu-erh teas, and most green teas are rarely enhanced with sugar.
 There are several theories as to why.
-For example, many people think that white teas are too delicate and oolong is too complex for any enhancements.
+For example, some people think that white teas are too delicate and oolong is too complex for any enhancements.

 Special Milk Teas